avallonking/ForestQC/README.md

 First, we need to calculate ths statistics from vcf file. *It will output a file containing all statistics information for each variant.* **Note:**
  - **It is highly recommended to calculate the statistics for different regions of the genome at the same time, which can make this procedure much faster**
- - The vcf file should have the information of each individual.
+ - The vcf file should have the information of each individual on eahc site
- - We don't have to merge all vcf files together.
+ - You don't have to merge all vcf files together
  - If no discordant genotype file provided, the number of discordant genotype of all variants will be NA
  - If no pedigree file provided, the mendel errors of all variants will be NA
+ - If no HWE p-value file provided, HWE p-value would be computed by ForestQC.
+Or if ForestQC cannot find HWE p-value for some sites in the provided HWE p-value file, ForestQC would compute HWE p-value for those sites

 ```sh
 $ ForestQC stat -i [input_vcf] -o [output_filename] -c [gc_content_file] -g [gender_file(optional)] -p [ped_file (optional)] -d [discordant_genotype_file (optional)] -w [hwe_file(optional)] --gq [Outlier_GQ] --dp [Outlier_DP] -af [user_defined_features_file (optional)]